huseyingulec/numerical-computing/README.md

 ![](questions/interpolation/interpolation-4.png "Interpolation Q4")

-Basically, if there n points, it should be n-1 degree.
+Basically, if there are n points, it should be n-1 degree.
 In this question, it is given n+1 points.

 Correct answer `n`, in this case, `D`.